 The perfect itinerary for a day trip to Santa Barbara, CA. Discover what to do, where to eat, what order to do it all in, and more!

-Well let me just tell you, my expectations were exceeded and both Jake and I left very impressed.
-I see this as a place we will revisit many times.
+Well, let me tell you, my expectations were exceeded and both Jake and I left very impressed.
+We've already returned once since the writing of this post and I know this is a place we will revisit many times.
+It's one of those places I would move to in a heartbeat if the opportunity arose.

-A big perk of Santa Barbara is you could easily add it as a day trip if you're spending time in LA or enjoying a relaxing retreat in neighboring Ojai.
+A big perk of Santa Barbara is you can easily add it as a day trip if you're spending time in LA or enjoying a relaxing retreat in neighboring Ojai.

-If you're short on time, or you're like me on my first visit and not sure if it warrants several days, a Santa Barbara day trip is a great way to get your feet wet.
+If you're short on time or not sure if it warrants several days, a Santa Barbara day trip is a great way to get your feet wet.

 This Santa Barbara itinerary will give you a feel for this sunny destination and make sure you hit all the best spots.
 You'll spend time exploring downtown and State Street, bike down the boardwalk, explore the Funk Zone, and hit up some of my favorite coffee shops and restaurants.